 Comments.
-Aloe 'KU Flame' is similar to Aloe lateritia var. graminicols in growth habit, but with yellowish-orange produced almost flowers continuously on a large clump.
-Perianth yelloworange (23A)at base, becoming darker orange (24A) towards mouth, where the lobes have a narrow yellow (7A) margin.
+Aloe 'KU Flame' is similar to Aloe lateritia var. graminicols in growth habit, but with yellowish-orange produced flowers almost continuously on a large clump.
+Perianth yellowbase. orange (23A)becoming darker orange (24A) towards mouth, where the lobes have a narrow yellow (7A) margin.
 (Colours as in RHS Colour Chart 1966).
 It suckers to forms dense clumps.
 Leaves are maculate.
-Flowers are yellowish orange.
+Flowers yellowish orange.

 Climate at KU.
+About 5500

-About 5500 feet above sea level, 80 km south of the Equator.
-Temperature ranges from about 11° in the cold months (July-August) to over 30°C in the hottest.
+feet above sea level, 80 km south of the Equator.
+Temperature ranges from about 11°in the cold months (July-August) to over 30°C in the hottest.
 Plants survive on rainfall.
-Two wet seasons: "Long rains" about late March to early June, "Short rains" late October-early November.
+Two wet seasons: "Long rains" about late

+March to early June, "Short rains" late October-early November.
 In temperate climates grow in a greenhouse.